canonical/certification-docs/MAAS_Advanced_Network_Installation_And_Configuration_Scripted.rst

-   -  Be sure cables and switches are capable of handling the fastest network speeds being tested; for instance, if a SUT has a 100 Gbps NIC, you'll need 100 Gbps cables and switches, not 40 Gbps devices.
+   -  Be sure cables and switches are capable of handling the fastest network speeds being tested; for instance, if a SUT has a 100 Gbps NIC, you'll need 100 Gbps cables and switches, not 40 Gbps hardware.

    -  Please see the Self-Test Guide for further information on network requirements for certification testing.